 In this paper a new model of a gate-like component with added random noise was proposed.
 The experiments carried indicated that such components are beneficial in several ways.
 Firstly the new gate-like models naturally offered a robustness to noise.
-Secondly circuits that were evolved using these messy components exhibited implicit fault tolerance to stuck-at-faults.
+Secondly circuits that were evolved using these messy components exhibited implicit fault tolerance.
 Finally experiments indicated that in creating a simulateable world, "physical" characteristics (intrinsic random values) could be exploited to create surprisingly efficient designs (the six mMUX 2-bit multiplier).
+Artificial evolution appears to be quite adept at exploiting such things.
+It is not easy to imagine a human design process that could exploit such random differences.
 One advantage of such a simulation is that it is possible to inspect every detail of the "physics".
 In addition all the designs are replicable and the functionality of the evolved circuit can be verified mathematically.
-This is much harder to do when evolving circuits intrinsically.
+It may be that one cannot design a model with sufficient richness to allow artificial evolution to find really innovative ways of building circuits.
+In these cases intrinsic evolution may be the only way forward.
+However this appears to require the use of conventional technology (i.e. FPGAs, programmable-logic).
+One way forward might be to deliberately disrupt the silicon (perhaps by radiation) in order to enrich the natural physics.
+Another approach would be to look for novel materials for intrinsic evolution (i.e. evolvable matter arrays [6]).
+It should also be noted that at present the algorithms that are used in artificial evolution are very far from the sophistication and complexity of real biological evolution processes.